Nauru: History

 After an agreement with Great Britain, Germany annexed Nauru in 1888 and incorporated it into the Marshall Islands Protectorate for administrative purposes.
 The arrival of the Germans ended the civil war, and kings were established as rulers of the island.
 King Auweyida was the most widely known.
 Christian missionaries from the Gilbert Islands arrived in 1888.
-The German settlers called the island "Nawodo" or "Onawero".
 The Germans ruled Nauru for almost three decades.
 Robert Rasch, a German trader who married a 15-year-old Nauruan girl, was the first administrator, appointed in 1890.

-Phosphate was discovered on Nauru in 1900 by the prospector Albert Fuller Ellis.
+In 1900, phosphate was discovered on Nauru by the prospector Albert Fuller Ellis.
 The Pacific Phosphate Company began to exploit the reserves in 1906 by agreement with Germany, exporting its first shipment in 1907.
-In 1914, following the outbreak of World War I, Nauru was captured by Australian troops.
-In 1919, it was agreed by the Allied and Associated Powers that George V of the United Kingdom should be the administering authority under a League of Nations mandate.
-The Nauru Island Agreement forged in 1919 among the governments of the United Kingdom, Australia, and New Zealand provided for the administration of the island and extraction of the phosphate deposits by an intergovernmental British Phosphate Commission (BPC).
+In 1914, following the outbreak of World War I, Nauru was captured and occupied by Australian troops.
+The Treaty of Versailles placed Nauru under a League of Nations mandate personally granted to King George V. The Nauru Island Agreement was signed in 1919 between Australia, New Zealand and the United Kingdom, providing for the continued administration of the island by Australia and extraction of the phosphate deposits by an intergovernmental British Phosphate Commission (BPC).
 The terms of the League of Nations mandate were drawn up in 1920.

 The island experienced an influenza epidemic and ongoing colonial strife through the early 20th century, with a mortality rate of 18 per cent among native Nauruans.
 In 1923, the League of Nations gave Australia a trustee mandate over Nauru, with the United Kingdom and New Zealand as co-trustees.
 On 6 and 7 December 1940, the German auxiliary cruisers Komet and Orion sank five supply ships in the vicinity of Nauru.
 Komet then shelled Nauru's phosphate mining areas, oil storage depots, and the shiploading cantilever.